Week Nine Topic: Order in Life

 Week Nine Exercise: Self-Remembrance

 For the last exercise of the course, Belsebuub gives the exercise of self-remembrance.
 He states that this is a remembering to be aware and observe oneself.
-Having the centre of gravity around the spiritual work greatly helps self-remembrance, Belsebuub writes.
+Having the center of gravity around the spiritual work greatly helps self-remembrance, Belsebuub writes.

 He gives two helpful ways to encourage self-remembrance.
 The first is creating three anchor points throughout the day, such as washing, eating, and putting shoes on, where the time is dedicated to being fully aware and observing.
 By practicing this, he states that one can be reminded to focus on self-remembrance throughout the day.